Nandini101919/Financial-Analysis-Dashboard/README.md

 The objective of this project is to analyze financial data from 2019–2020 and generate an interactive Revenue Analysis Report using Power BI.

 ## Dataset used
-- <a href="https://github.com/Nandini101919/Financial-Analysis-Dashboard/blob/main/DataSet.xlsx">Financial Analysis Report 2019-2020</a>
+- <a href="https://github.com/Nandini101919/Financial-Analysis-Dashboard/blob/main/DataSet.xlsx"> Dataset </a>